- Language: en

-The release of Django 1.0 comes with a promise of API stability and forwards-compatibility.
-In a nutshell, this means that code you develop against a 1.X version of Django will continue to work with future 1.X releases.
+Django is committed to API stability and forwards-compatibility.
+In a nutshell, this means that code you develop against a version of Django will continue to work with future releases.
 You may need to make minor changes when upgrading the version of Django your project uses: see the “Backwards incompatible changes” section of the release note for the version or versions to which you are upgrading.

 What “stable” means¶